-DUE TO COVID-19 RESTRICTIONS, ALL RAD CLASSES HAVE BEEN SUSPENDED FOR THE SPRING 2020
+DUE TO COVID-19 RESTRICTIONS, ALL RAD CLASSES HAVE BEEN SUSPENDED UNTIL FURTHER NOTICE

 The Office of Public Safety at Suffolk County Community College is pleased to announce